Gavin Turnbull: RAAF career

 In March 2007, Turnbull deployed to Baghdad for a six-month tour as chief of staff at the Australian National Headquarters.
 His role served to support Australian operations in Iraq and Afghanistan as part of Operation Catalyst and Operation Slipper, respectively.
 Turnbull was awarded a Commendation for Distinguished Service for his "distinguished performance of duties" as chief of staff and, following his return to Australia, he was appointed to command No. 81 Wing RAAF at RAAF Base Williamtown on 1 November 2007.
 He was next posted to Canberra as Director Military Strategic Commitments in January 2011.
 Turnbull redeployed to the Middle East twelve months later, where he was appointed to command the 609th Combined Air Operations Centre in the United States Central Command.
 He was awarded the United States Bronze Star Medal for his services in the role.

-Turnbull returned to Australia in May 2012, and was simultaneously appointed Director General Air Command Operations at Headquarters Air Command and Director General Air at Headquarters Joint Operations Command in Canberra.
+Turnbull returned to Australia in May 2012, and was simultaneously appointed Director General Air Command Operations at Headquarters Air Command and Director General Air at Headquarters Joint Operations Command in Bungendore.
 He was promoted air vice marshal and succeeded Air Vice Marshal Mel Hupfeld as Air Commander Australia, responsible for the operational capability of the RAAF, on 12 September 2014.
 Turnbull was appointed a Member of the Order of Australia in the 2016 Australia Day Honours.
 The citation for the award praised Turnbull's "extraordinary airmanship and exceptional managerial skill", and was made in recognition of his "exceptional service to the Australian Defence Force in air combat capability development and support to military operations".
 He relinquished Air Command to Air Vice Marshal Steve Roberton, and was made Deputy Chief of Air Force (DCAF) on 1 May 2017.
-After two years in the role, Turnbull was succeeded as DCAF by Air Vice Marshal Stephen Meredith in July 2019 and retired from the RAAF.
+After two years in the role, Turnbull was succeeded as DCAF by Air Vice Marshal Stephen Meredith in July 2019 and retired from full-time RAAF service.